-- 12.1 Subject to sections 12.2 and 12.3, a broadcaster shall ensure that: - (a) the total daily time devoted to the broadcasting of advertisements does not exceed 15 per cent of the total daily broadcasting time; and - (b) the time given to advertising in any clock hour does not exceed a maximum of ten minutes. - 12.2 A community broadcaster shall ensure that the time given to advertising in any clock hour does not exceed a maximum of six minutes. - 12.3 A broadcaster holding a contract under section 68(1) of the Act shall not carry advertising. - 12.4 The following will not be calculated as time spent broadcasting advertising: - (a) announcements of sponsorship; or - (b) announcements made by a broadcaster in connection with its own programmes and ancillary products directly derived from those programmes or with programmes and from other entities belonging to the same broadcasting group.
+- 12.1 Subject to Sections 12.2 and 12.3, a broadcaster shall ensure that: - (a) the total daily time devoted to the broadcasting of advertisements does not exceed 15 per cent of the total daily broadcasting time; and - (b) the time given to advertising in any clock hour does not exceed a maximum of 12 minutes. - 12.2 A community broadcaster shall ensure that the time given to advertising in any clock hour does not exceed a maximum of six minutes. - 12.3 A broadcaster holding a contract under Section 68(1) of the Act shall not carry advertising. - 12.4 The following will not be calculated as time spent broadcasting advertising: - (a) Announcements made by a broadcaster in connection with its own programmes and ancillary products directly derived from those programmes or with programmes and from other entities belonging to the same broadcasting group. - (b) Sponsorship announcements.